Top 30 Functional Testing Tools for Automation Testing

 The Leapwork Automation Platform lets both technical specialists and non-developers design automation flows, without ever typing or reading a single line of code – and then execute cases with the click of a button.

 Functionize uses AI and machine learning to create tests quickly and match tests to application development changes.
-Its test cloud allows testing team to perform functional testing within a single platform.
+Its test cloud allows the testing team to perform functional testing within a single platform.
 It eliminates the need for QA teams to build and maintain their own testing infrastructure.

 30. QARA Test